VCF/3DStreetNumbers/README.md

 # 3D Printed Street Sign Numbers

-I needed to street numbers for both my driveway and house, 15 in total.
+I needed street numbers for both my driveway and house, 15 in total.
 At big-box hardware stores these things are _pricey_.
 This seemed like a perfect use of a 3D printer; Cura estimates that a 3" high number "8" will take 17 grams of ABS and cost `$0.34`.